How to Weld Aluminum with a Stick Welder: Settings and Techniques

 Aluminum stick welding is hard but useful for quick repairs or windy environments.

 By using the correct equipment, following the proper procedure, and enough practice to get used to the fast traveling speed, you can pass satisfactory aluminum beads.

 - Use enough amperage.

 If you want to weld aluminum frequently, it would be best to switch to:

 - The easy-to-use MIG welding for workpieces 1/8″ or thicker.

-- TIG welding if you want the best process for thin aluminum but it’s hard to weld.
+- TIG welding if you want the best results for thin aluminum, but it’s hard to learn.

 Frequently asked questions

 Can you stick weld aluminum with an AC welder?